Category: Soups

 Ingredients

-• 2 cups shredded cooked chicken leftover roasted chicken works well
+• 2 cups shredded cooked chicken leftovers or poached chicken

 Equipment